JennyTee/personal-peloton-live-ride-calendar/README.md

 * Go to Resources > Advanced Google services
 * Scroll down to "Calendar API" and toggle the "off" switch to "on"
 * Click OK
-11. Follow the instructions in the code to a) add your custom filters and b) set up the trigger
+11. Follow the instructions in the code to a) add your custom filters, b) test the script, and c) set up a trigger to run the script automatically once per hour
 12. To test your filters, run the file manually once.
 To run manually:
 * Select "updateCalendar" from the select function dropdown (to the right of the bug icon)
 * Click the play button (triangle icon) to run the "updateCalendar" function